-POSITION - CCCERA was created to provide lifetime retirement annuities, survivor benefits, and permanent disability benefits to qualified members and their beneficiaries.
+POSITION - CCCERA was created to provide lifetime retirement annuities, survivor benefits, and permanent disability benefits to gualified members and their beneficiaries.
 The cost of such programs includes recurring benefit payments as designated by the plan, refund of contributions to terminated employees, and the cost of administering the system.
-Total deductions from the pension plan fiduciary net position for the years ended December 31, 2021 and 2020, were \$561.3 million and \$528.6 million, respectively.
-Retirement allowances, survivor benefits, and permanent disability benefits were \$532.1 million as of December 31, 2021, an increase of \$31.9 million, or 6.4%, over 2020.
+Total deductions from the pension plan fiduciary net position for the years ended December 31, 2022 and 2021, were \$602.9 million and \$561.3 million, respectively.
+Retirement allowances, survivor benefits, and permanent disability benefits were \$562.8 million as of December 31, 2022, an increase of \$30.7 million, or 5.8%, over 2021.
 The growth in benefit payments was due to the combined effects of the following: (1) the net increase in the number of retirees and beneficiaries for the year and (2) the increase in the average retirement allowance of those who were added to the retirement payroll.

-Administrative expense was \$11.2 million for 2021.
+Administrative expense was \$11.5 million for 2022.
 Administrative expense covers the basic costs of operating the retirement system, including information technology systems.
 Operating costs include personnel, professional services, insurance, building lease, office supplies and materials, software, hardware, depreciation and amortization, and miscellaneous expenses.
-The system's administrative expenses increased by \$487 thousand, or 4.5% in 2021.
-The increase was mainly due to expected annual staff wage increases combined with consulting fees for hiring a project manager for the new pension administration system.
+The system's administrative expense increased by \$300 thousand, or 2.7% in 2022.
+The increase was mainly due to expected annual staff wage increases combined with project oversight consulting services for the new pension administration system.

-Member refunds were \$5.9 million in 2021, a decrease of \$41 thousand, or 0.7% lower than 2020.
-Member refunds were lower in the current year due to a decrease in the number of terminated members requesting withdrawals.
+Member refunds were \$13.7 million in 2022, an increase of \$7.9 million, or 133.5% higher than 2021.
+Member refunds were higher in the current year due to an increase in the number of terminated members requesting withdrawals, combined with a one-time contribution correction refund to affected members relating to the Assembly Bill (AB) 197 compensation earnable lawsuit known as the Alameda Decision.

-Other expenses increased by \$243 thousand over last year, or 11.5%, to \$2.4 million in 2021.
-The primary reason for the increase was in-house legal expense and retiree benefit adjustments.
+Other expenses increased by \$2.4 million over last year, or 102.7%, to \$4.7 million in 2022.
+The primary reason for the increase was in-house legal expense and retiree payroll and benefit adjustments.